Mahindra Thar 5-door Interior Spied Again, Could Come With ADAS | CarDekho.com

 Exterior Details Seen In The Images

-The new spy shots show a heavily camouflaged, production-ready version of the Thar 5-door as it was seen with multi-spoke alloy wheels, tailgate-mounted spare wheel, and LED taillights.
+The new spy shots show a heavily camouflaged, production-ready version of the Thar 5-door with multi-spoke alloy wheels, tailgate-mounted spare wheel, and LED taillights.
 While its front wasn’t captured on camera, previous spy shots have confirmed the provision of projector headlights with circular LED DRLs and a redesigned grille.

 Also Check Out: Mahindra Bolero Neo Performs Poorly In Global NCAP, Gets 1 Star